chzh-794/e2b-on-oci/README.md

        http://127.0.0.1:50001/templates/<template-id>/builds/<build-id>"
    ```

    Template-manager logs on the client pool (`nomad alloc logs -stderr <alloc> template-manager`) should show the build progressing to completion.
-The services use Instance Principal to fetch short-lived OCIR tokens automatically; no registry username/password is required for runtime pulls.

    **Optional: push seed image to OCIR.** If you want `seed-template-image.sh` to push to OCIR (instead of local-only), set:
    - `OCIR_TEMPLATE_REPOSITORY_PATH="<region>.ocir.io/<namespace>/<repo>"` (aligns with `OCI_REGION`/`OCI_NAMESPACE`/`OCI_CONTAINER_REPOSITORY_NAME`)
-   - `OCIR_USERNAME`, `OCIR_PASSWORD` (an OCI auth token or registry login).
-The script does not yet mint a token via Instance Principal.
+   - `OCIR_USERNAME`, `OCIR_PASSWORD` (OCI registry username + Auth Token; create under User Settings → Auth Tokens).
+The script does not mint a token via Instance Principal.

    **Note:** The `validate-api.sh` script automatically handles template building and seeding, so manual use of `seed-template-image.sh` is only needed for custom template builds outside of validation.